prvjapan/pyird/documents/index.rst

 Data Access
 """""""""""""""

-The raw data used in the tutorial (IRD_stream.py) can be downloaded from here.
+The raw data used in the tutorial (IRD_stream.py) can be downloaded from the `Zenodo repository <https://zenodo.org/records/14614004>`_.
-The data size is approximately 7GB in total.
+The total file size after extraction is approximately 7 GB.

 .. toctree::
    :maxdepth: 2